rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 Step 10: Anchor tag or button to load individual tab conversation directly (optional) :

-You can add the following html into your code to directly open a conversation with any user by passing two data attributes-
+You can add the following html into your code to directly open a conversation with any user-

 ```
 <a href="#" class="applozic-launcher" data-mck-id="PUT_OTHER_USERID_HERE" data-mck-name="PUT_OTHER_USER_DISPLAY_NAME_HERE">CHAT BUTTON</a>